servergrove/SGControlBundle/README.md

 ## Installation:

-Download or clone the bundle and enable it in your app/AppKernel.php
+Download or clone the bundle.
+If you use deps file add it like this:

+	[SGControlBundle]
+		git=git://github.com/servergrove/SGControlBundle.git
+		target=/bundles/ServerGrove/Bundle/SGControlBundle

+Add ServerGrove namespace to app/autoload.php:

+	$loader->registerNamespaces(array(
+		...
+		'ServerGrove' => __DIR__.'/../vendor/bundles',
+		...
+	));

+Enable it in your app/AppKernel.php

 	public function registerBundles()
 	{